Axiom of union

 In axiomatic set theory, the axiom of union is one of the axioms of Zermelo–Fraenkel set theory.
 This axiom was introduced by Ernst Zermelo.

-The axiom states that for each set x there is a set y whose elements are precisely the elements of the elements of x.
+Informally, the axiom states that for each set x there is a set y whose elements are precisely the elements of the elements of x.

 Formal statement

 In the formal language of the Zermelo–Fraenkel axioms, the axiom reads: